flowtsohg/mdx-m3-viewer/README.md

 let camera = scene.camera;

 // Use the whole canvas
-camera.setViewport([0, 0, canvas.width, canvas.height]);
+camera.viewport([0, 0, canvas.width, canvas.height]);

-// Use perspective projection with normal settings camera.setPerspective(Math.PI / 4, 1, 8, 100000);
+// Use perspective projection with normal settings camera.perspective(Math.PI / 4, 1, 8, 100000);

-// Move the camera back, so you could see things camera.move([0, 0, -500]);
+// Move the camera towards the screen, so you could see things. camera.move([0, 0, 500]);
 ```

-So how do you actually load models and other files?
+The viewer class acts as a sort-of resource manager.
+Loading models and textures happens by using handlers and `load`, while other files are loaded generically with `loadGeneric`.

-The model viewer uses a system of path solving functions.
+For handlers, the viewer uses a system of path solving functions.
 That is, you supply a function that takes a source you want to load, such as an url, and you need to return specific results so the viewer knows what to do.
 The load function itself looks like this: